cleminso/cleminso.xyz/content/Product Review/003-focus-tree.md

 - be present at x moment, like during coffee with friend, family, or during a team meeting
 - avoiding/restrict distraction

-The core user story: "I want to increase my productivity and maintain focus on my tasks".
+The problem statement: "I want to increase my productivity and maintain focus on my tasks".

 It's the deal with yourself, if you feel like using too much your phone for x reason.
 Used an app like Focus Tree can help you by giving incentives to use less your phone.